 And this scavenger hunt was such a fun way to kick off the summer.

-We set outside to find some gorgeous colored items from nature!
-Its times like these that I really wish I had a better green thumb so I’d have more of a selection for the kids to choose from.
+We set outside to find some vibrantly colored items from nature!
+It’s times like these that I really wish I had a better green thumb so I’d have more of a selection for the kids to choose from.

-This nature scavenger hunt is very open-ended and the items that the kids find to collect can vary depending on what they like, as long as the selection is there…
+This nature scavenger hunt is very open-ended.
+What your kids find can vary depending on what they like, your location, or what’s available right now.